Rep. Lucy McBath is living her son's legacy - KTVZ

 “I felt like in that moment that everything I had done to protect him, it wasn’t good enough,” she said.
 “Everything I had thought I had done, putting him in the right community and putting him in the right schools and keeping him around the right kids, the right families, it didn’t matter because he was a young Black male, and it was simply because of the color of his skin.”

-The gunman in Jordan’s case was sentenced to life in prison without parole.
+The gunman in Jordan’s case was sentenced to life in prison without parole, but gun violence continues to plague the US.
+A series of mass shootings across the country left at least 11 people dead and another 69 injured just over this past weekend alone.

 Turning pain into purpose